eyssette/2024/print/DNL/2ndes-humanRights-threeGenerations.md

 espacementColonnes: 30px
 copies: 2
 paysage: false
-margesX: 10px
+margesX: 20px
 margesY: 10px
 maths: false
 ---

-# Three generation of human rights
+# Three generations of human rights

 The world is made up of many different countries, cultures and peoples.
 Yet despite all these differences, they all have one important thing in common: “All human beings are born free and equal in dignity and rights.”
 This is what it says in the very first Article of the *Universal Declaration of Human Rights* of 10 December 1948\.
 The notion of human rights has become one of the most important in the history of humankind.